dariancc/dariancc/README.md

+- Pharmacist.
+Stock investor.
-- 🌱 I’m currently taking CS50x intro to CS.
+- 🌱 Currently taking CS50x intro to CS.
-- 📫 Darian.c.c@gmail.com
+- 📫 darian.c.c@gmail.com

 <!---
 dariancc/dariancc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.